Vyral/brett-jennings-recruiting/_posts/2019-06-17-success-interview-kelly-baldwin.md

 11:45—How has Kelly’s experience been in the culture we’ve worked to foster?&nbsp;

-13:45—In closing, what can Kelly most attributed to her success and personal growth?&nbsp;
+13:45—In closing, what can Kelly most attribute to her success and personal growth?&nbsp;

 Thanks for tuning in for this segment in our “Agent Success” series, and I appreciate Kelly taking some time to share her experience working with our team so far\!&nbsp;